Isaac Christie-Davies: Liverpool

 Christie-Davies made his professional debut for Liverpool on 17 December 2019, starting in the away match against Aston Villa in the quarter-finals of the EFL Cup.
 He was loaned out for the second half of the 2019–2020 season at Belgian side Cercle Brugge and scored in his first appearance, a friendly against FC Augsburg.
 He was released by Liverpool at the end of the 2019–20 season.

 Barnsley

 Christie-Davies signed a three-year contract with Barnsley on 7 September 2020.
 On 29 January 2021, he joined Slovak Super Liga side Dunajská Streda on loan until the end of the season.

 On 8 June 2022, Christie-Davies joined Belgian First Division A side Eupen on a free transfer, signing a two-year deal.

+After more than a year without a club, Christie-Davies joined the Professional Footballers' Association training camp in the summer of 2025.

+Wealdstone

+In November 2025, Christie-Davies joined National League club Wealdstone.